 - Voting Rights

-john was formerly the Executive Director of the Kirwan Institute for the Study of Race and Ethnicity at The Ohio State University where he held the Gregory H. Williams Chair in Civil Rights & Civil Liberties at the Moritz College of Law.
-Prior to that, he founded and directed the Institute on Race and Poverty at the University of Minnesota.
-He was formerly the Director of Legal Services in Miami, Florida and was National Legal Director of the American Civil Liberties Union where he was instrumental in developing educational adequacy theory.
+john also founded and directed the Institute on Race and Poverty at the University of Minnesota.
+He has also served as Director of Legal Services in Miami, Florida and was the National Legal Director of the American Civil Liberties Union, where he was instrumental in developing educational adequacy theory.